 3. Do you view your works as mathematical constructions or artistic wall sculptures?

-I see my work as art created applying mathematical principles.
-I have always been interested in structures, mathematics and systems and in my artworks I bring these two interests together.
+I see my work as art created by applying mathematical principles.
+I have always been interested in structures, mathematics and systems and in my artworks I bring these three interests together.

 4. What is your next big project for 2014?

 I have a massive project ahead, as I am trying to bring together all the artworks from the ‘Between Folds’ series into a book.
 I have also been invited to create a piece for an exhibition at The Robert Burns Birthplace Museum in Scotland: ‘As Ithers See Us’.
 10 May – 21 September.